-I am a medical doctor and currently working towards obtaining a PhD in the department of Public Health and Primary Care.
-My current research focuses on the evaluation of DNA methylation markers of human genes and the Human Papillomavirus gene in cervical cancer pathogenesis and how these can be used to improve current diagnostic tools and screening protocols.
-I completed my Master’s degree in Public Health at the Johns Hopkins Bloomberg School of Public Health, United States of America, where my concentration was in Epidemiology and Biostatistical Methods in Public Health, in 2010.
-I am currently affiliated with the Institute of Human Virology, Nigeria where I coordinate a large multi-center prospective study of 10 000 women in a study focused on the associations between high risk HPV infection, the vaginal microenvironment, HPV genomics, germline and somatic mutations in the aetiology of cervical cancer.
-I am also involved in HIV program implementation and I manage a large patient level database of over 180 000 persons living with HIV in Nigeria.
+Dr. Eileen Dareng is a medical doctor and is currently working towards obtaining a PhD in the department of Public Health and Primary Care.
+Her current research focuses on the evaluation of the vaginal microbiota in cervical cancer pathogenesis.
+She completed her Master’s degree in Public Health at the Johns Hopkins Bloomberg School of Public Health, United States of America.
+She is currently affiliated with the Institute of Human Virology, Nigeria where she coordinates a large multi-center prospective study of 10 000 women in a study focused on the associations between high risk HPV infection, the vaginal microenvironment, HPV genomics, germline and somatic mutations in the aetiology of cervical cancer.
+She is also involved in HIV program implementation and manages a large patient level database of over 180 000 persons living with HIV in Nigeria.

 Odutola MK*, Jedy-Agba E*, Dareng E*, et. al. Burden of cancers attributable to infectious agents in Nigeria: 2012-2014.
 Front.
 Oncol.
 6:216. doi: 10.3389/fonc.2016.00216